 Everyone’s familiar with the phrase “dog breath.”
 You may not enjoy the smell wafting from your dog’s mouth, but if the odor knocks you out, there may be problems brewing.
 Appropriate dog dental care needs to be part of your daily routine.
-Not only will it keep stinky breath at bay, it could save your dog from severe dental problems.
+Not only will it keep stinky breath at bay, but it could also save your dog from severe dental problems.

 The American Veterinary Dental College estimates that most dogs develop some form of periodontal disease by the age of three.
 Shocking, right?
 Tooth problems seem like an older age problem.
 Bad breath is often the first warning sign, but owners often dismiss the symptom as normal doggy breath.
 But if you feel the odor’s horrific, you need to get your dog to the vet right away.